 The job market of the future is likely to prefer individuals with training in machine learning, along with adequate methodology skills.
 So, enhance your subject knowledge and practical capabilities with these neural network projects to gain a competitive advantage!

-If you’re interested to gain Machine Learning certification, check out IIIT-B & upGrad’s PG Diploma in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to gain Machine Learning certification, check out IIIT-B & upGrad’s Executive PG Programme in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.